airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/reference.md

  | streams(config: Mapping[str, Any]) -> List[Stream]
 ```

+**Arguments**:

+- `config`: The user-provided configuration as specified by the source's spec.
+Any stream construction related operation should happen here.

 **Returns**:

-A list of the streams in this source connector
+A list of the streams in this source connector.

 <a name="cdk.abstract_source.AbstractSource.name"></a>
 #### name